petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 "Conversion" to hardware resources required to allow execution under those loading conditions is another pure technical thing that should be defined (in terms of equivalence) by infrastructure specialized people.

+Normally *System hardware requirements* deliverable should present the **minimum** requirements the system to run.